 I thought I could be different than the many others that failed the test their first and second attempts.
 However, I was like a lot of other people.
 This exam is extremely difficult and has many flaws.

 My biggest complaint was on a drag and drop question.
 I was frustrated because I studied a lot and from many different sources.
 I was surprised to not be familiar enough to even attempt to answer one question.
 I eventually figured out why I was not ready for the question.
 It was based on a 5.5 objective; Describe layered security considerations, including but not limited to Trust Zones.
 That objective is not on the 6 exam objectives.
 I used many different sources when studying and no one mentioned this topic.
-VMware should base the exam off of the objectives they list on their site for the respective version of the exam.
+VMware should base the exam on the objectives they list on their site for the respective version of the exam.

 I have a smaller example of another flaw.
 A host is referred to by different words on various questions.
 Sometimes a host was called a server or node.
-One questions used the word server to refer a host and also for a virtual machine from what I gathered by the context of the question.
+One question used the word server to refer a host and also for a virtual machine from what I gathered by the context of the question.

 On the other hand, the deploy exam was straight forward and a rewarding experience.
 I gained a lot from it and knew where I stood when studying and taking the exam.
 The design exam is the complete opposite.